UbiquityRobotics/learn/doing_more/network_connect.md

 ---
 # Connecting the Robot to Your Network

 Connect your workstation to the robot as described in [Connecting a Workstation for the First Time](connecting).
+If you haven't done this step yet, the robot is connected to its own network, which is called ubiquityrobot, and your workstation is connected to that.
+We assume you have ssh'ed into the robot.

-Next, you will use pifi to list the nearby networks and to connect your robot to your local area network:
+Use pifi to list the nearby networks:

  ```ubuntu@ubiquityrobot:~$ pifi status```